-Building information modeling (BIM)’s ability to reduce project cost, shorten schedules, improve collective understanding of design intent, and improve overall project quality is making it a de facto standard for design and construction.
+Building information modeling (BIM)’s ability to reduce project cost, shorten schedules, improve collective understanding of design intent, and improve overall project quality is making BIM standards a must for design and construction.

-The initial catalyst for the transition from a 2D computer aided design (CAD) process to BIM was the construction industry’s recognition that there was substantial savings to be had by coordinating construction in 3D vs. 2D.
-A Stanford University Center for Integrated Facilities Engineering (CIFE) study identifies that this process is saving up to 10 percent of the contract value and reducing schedules by up to 7 percent.
+The initial catalyst for the transition from a 2D computer-aided design (CAD) process to BIM was the construction industry’s recognition that there were substantial savings to be had by coordinating construction in 3D vs. 2D.
+A Stanford University Center for Integrated Facilities Engineering (CIFE) study identifies that BIM and BIM standards are saving up to 10 percent of the contract value and reducing schedules by up to 7 percent.

-Based on these results, many public and private sector organizations have developed BIM mandates and protocols, and are including them in design and construction contracts.
+Based on these results, many public and private sector organizations have developed BIM mandates, BIM standards, and protocols, and are including them in design and construction contracts.

 Beyond the many benefits listed, there are macroeconomic factors that will drive BIM’s standardization and make it a necessity.